circonus/irondb-docs/operations.md

 These steps are to be performed by a privileged user, and due to the length of time some commands take, it is recommended to use tmux or screen.

 **NOTE:**
-> If Snowth is running in a non-global zone, then this procedure should be performed within that zone.
+> If IRON is running in a non-global zone, then this procedure should be performed within that zone.

  1. Stop the snowth service.
 ```